 The riverboats returned and Apalachicola rebounded.
 The steamboats continued to operate into the 1930s but they were eventually replaced by railroads and modern highways.
 Apalachicola adapted to changing times and turned to the bay for its survival.
 The city’s oysters are world famous.
 They gain their special flavor from the perfect combination of freshwater and saltwater in the bay.

-To see more Apalachicola scenery, enjoy this free video from our sister channel TwoEgg.TV:
+To see more Apalachicola scenery or learn about the Fort at Prospect Bluff, enjoy these free videos from our sister channel TwoEgg.TV: